 After taking the PhD in 2004, he has been involved as investigator in several relevant EU funded researches on rotorcraft and tiltrotor dynamics, and aeroelasticity such as: ADYN, NICETRIP, ARISTOTEL, CROP, 3AS.
 He is currently the coordinator of the FRAME-Lab (Fixed and rotary-wing Aircraft Multidisciplinary Engineering Lab) of the Department of Aerospace Science and Technology.
 He is currently the coordinator of NITROS Network for Innovative Training on Rotorcraft Safety, a Marie Skłodowska-Curie Action Joint European Doctorate on Rotorcraft Safety.

-His fields of Research are muldisciplinary modeling for aircraft and rotorcraft dynamic design and verification.
-Currently working on: Rotorcraft aeroservoelasticity; Simulation and control of rotorcraft dynamic stall; Analysis of an innovative Gurney flap configuration for rotorcraft; Rotorcraft Pilot Couplings; Morphing technology for aircraft aeroelastic control; Innovative approaches for Fluid Structure Interaction simulations; Ice accretion on rotorcraft; Multidisciplinary optimization.
+His fields of research are multidisciplinary modelling for aircraft and rotorcraft dynamic design and verification.
+He is currently working in the fields of: Rotorcraft aeroservoelasticity; Simulation and control of rotorcraft dynamic stall; Analysis of an innovative Gurney flap configuration for rotorcraft; Rotorcraft Pilot Couplings; Morphing technology for aircraft aeroelastic control; Innovative approaches for Fluid Structure Interaction simulations; Ice accretion on rotorcraft; Multidisciplinary optimization.